Education in Peru: Secondary school

 Secondary school consists of five years, from first to fifth year.
 Pupils are taught a wide range of subjects, including Peruvian history, world history, physics, biology, chemistry, computer science, mathematics, English as a foreign language, literature, etc. Students are also taught by multiple teachers, unlike in primary school where they are taught by a single teacher.
 Grades are based on a system of 0 to 20, where 0 to 10 would be seen as a failing grade.

+However, since 2022, a new grading scale has been applied, which made schools switch from number grading scales to an "achievement level" or "standards grading" system, being the default grading system for students who graduated after 2023.
+However, some schools still use an equivalency chart from number to letter grades.

 In 2014, 81.5% of the Peruvian population had attended secondary school.
 The amount of enrollment in secondary school education continues to increase, but students are experiencing school delay.
 For example, 13.7% of students aged between 12 and 17 are in a lower grade compared to their age group.
 The likelihood of this trend is 3.5% higher in males than females.
 The delay in grade level advancement is in part due to the difficulty in transitioning from learning from a single teacher to learning from multiple teachers.
 Difficulties can arise from the need to understand different presentation of material or the different expectations different instructors may have.